Some of the best monsters are people. And some of the most intriguing people are villains.

 I immediately thought of a character I want to steal for a campaign.
 He is the Monomach from Stephen R. Donaldson's Mordant's Need series.

-The Monomach is the villain's right hand man, the most skilled swordsman in the lands.
-As a villain, he is totally one dimensional.
+The Monomach is the villain's right-hand man, the most skilled swordsman in the land.
+As a villain, he is totally one-dimensional.
 He's given a target and then the target dies.
 Or at least that is how he should work.

 In framing the villain as a character with a class, he can scale with the Player Characters.
 He can start relatively weak with the PCs and grow from there.

 Let's assign those abilities by level.

 On creation - +1 to Strength or Constitution regardless of race.

 Level 1 - Disguise as an equal-level Assassin.

 Level 3 - Laying has as Paladin of equal level.